ddnexus/pagy/docs/api/pagy.md

 | `:link_extra` | the extra attributes string (formatted as a valid HTML attribute/value pairs) added to the page links                                                                                           | `""`       |
 | `:item_path`  | the dictionary path used by the `pagy_info` method to lookup the item/model name                                                                                                                | `""`       |

-There is no specific default nor validation for non-core variables, which are just optional strings.
+There is no specific default nor validation for non-core variables.

 ### Attribute Readers